CANINE IMAGES

 2. PMDS may also be found in so called "sex reversed" XX males.
 The term "sex reversed" suggests that the reproductive tract is the complete opposite of what is expected according to the karyotype.
 However, this is seldom the case.
 Indeed, the phenotype of the XX reproductive tract varies greatly in XX animals.
 Some are obviously male-like, while others are so mildly androgenized (with small populations of seminiferous tubules in their ovaries) that pregnancy is possible.
 Therefore the author prefers the term "XX pseudohermaphrodite" because it covers the range of genital tract phenotypes that can occur in these individuals.
 In rare cases, XX animals with PMDS are true hermaphrodites i.e. their gonads have germinal tissue from both sexes; all the more reason not to refer to these animals as "sex reversed".

-As mentioned earlier, the mullerian system develops by default in embryos i.e. if the the gonads (male or female) are removed from an embryo, the mullerian system will persist and form the cranial vagina, the cervix and the uterus.
+As mentioned earlier, the mullerian system develops by default in embryos i.e. if the gonads (male or female) are removed from an embryo, the mullerian system will persist and form the cranial vagina, the cervix and the uterus.
 Alternatively, if an embryo has testes, sertoli cells are present, causing apoptosis and regression in the mullerian system.

 In dogs with PMDS (of both types) AMH is produced by the Sertoli cells yet it does not suppress the mullerian system.
 In dogs, it has not been determined if insensitivity to AMH is due to aberrations in the molecular structure of AMH, abnormalities of AMH receptors sites or translation of AMH effects within target cells.
 In the image below, it is obvious that a substantial population of sertoli cells was present in the testis of this dog.
 Although serum concentrations of AMH were not measured, published data suggest that AMH was probably being produced.